 The Australian Centre for International Agricultural Research works with local organisations and farmers in Vietnam to improve crop yields and to adapt farming systems to the impacts of climate change.

 Australian government departments that provide assistance to Vietnam include the Department of Education and Training, Home Affairs and the Australian Federal Police.
-The Department of Education and Training provides opportunities to undertake study, research and professional development in Australia through the Endeavour Leadership Program.
 Home Affairs provides management training through the Border Control Agency Management Programme (BCAMP) and technical skills training to improve Vietnam's capacity to independently manage its borders.
 The Australian Federal Police has supported the Vietnamese police through capacity building activities and training.